- May 5, 2023

 Looking for a volatility contraction, a level of activity where the range of price gets tighter, indicating an anticipated breakout, is a great approach.
 Once the trader anticipates a breakout, they can enter into a long position in the ETF at the breakout price.

-This chart is using the Bollinger Band Squeeze strategy where we look to see the bands inside the Keltner Channel.
+This chart uses the Bollinger Band Squeeze strategy where we look to see the bands inside the Keltner Channel.

 At the black arrows, the blue BB lines are inside the black channel lines.
 This shows us a compression in the volatility.
 Also, note with the black lines, we get a triangle chart pattern that shows us lower highs but higher lows – a compressing of volatility.